 Each grade is more rare and more expensive than the other.
 Cherry shrimp will breed and grow quickly.

-Other examples include Yellow, Blue Velvet, and Green.
+Other examples include Yellow, Blue Dream, and Green.
 All come from the Neocardina Davidi species.
 You can get multiple colors, but be aware that over time they will cross bred and you will have hybrids.
 A variety only tank is more ideal to keep consistent colors.

 Caridina shrimp are a soft water, more delicate species of shrimp.
 They tend to be imported from other countries making them larger when shipped and more prone to die off for a variety of reasons that I will explain later.
 Caradia shrimp and bring in some exotic colors and adapt better to active soils like ADA Aquasoil because they prefer softer water and tend to fit better in a professional level planted tank because the plants one will go for will demand softer water.
 Caradina shrimp are highly sensitive to parameter fluctuations and the reason why shrimp tend to get labeled as hard to keep in our industry.
 One common Caradina shrimp is an Amano shrimp.

 There is another type of shrimp that is available called Sulawesi shrimp.
 These are exotic shrimp that usually imported.
 They have high morality rates when shipping and are considered an advanced care shrimp to keep.

 Here is a simple chart below on Neocardina and Caradina shrimp varieties: